-This publication is not to be regarded as a British Standard.
+This publication should not be regarded as a British Standard.

-The values of certain parameters in the ENV Euorcodes may be set by CEN members so as to meet the requirements of national regulations.
-These parameters are designated by □ in the ENV.
+The value for certain parameters in the ENV Eurocodes may be set by CEN members so as to meet the requirements of national regulations.
+These parameters are designated by □ (boxed values) in the ENV.

 Summary of pages

-This document comprises a front cover, an inside front cover, the ENV title page, pages 2 to 32, an inside back cover and a back cover.
+This document comprises a front cover, an inside front cover, pages i to xvi, the ENV title page, pages 2 to 128 and a back cover.

-The BSI copyright notice displayed this document indicates when the document was last issued.
+The BSI copyright notice displayed in this document indicates when the document was last issued.

 Was this article helpful?